andersonaguiar/knowho/README.md

 # knowho

-Easy way to know about your followers and unfollowers in the most famous social networkings.
+Way to know about your followers and unfollowers in the most famous social networkings.

 ## Run